pushpend3r/java-notes/Operators.md

-Operators are used to perform operations on variables and values.
+Operators are used to perform operations on variables or values.

 There are various types of operators in Java :-
 - Arithmetic